Divorce

 • the refusal to consent to the divorce is, in the given circumstances, contrary to the principles of social coexistence.

-Author team leader Family martyna dudkowiak
+Author team leader Family Martyna Dudkowiak

 Contact me